How To Polish And Wax Car

 To wax a car, you will need: -A wax applicator (usually a foam pad with an adhesive backing) -Car wax (either liquid or paste form) -Lint-free cloths or a terrycloth towel

-See also How To Hand Wax Car
+See also How To Wash Polish And Wax A Car

 Tips for Polishing and Waxing a Car